 In a recent conversation with a man who claimed to be a fellow Christian, I was made aware of a very disturbing fact.
 This man's theology had been infected by the modern "reductionist gospel".

 It all started when I mentioned the verse in John 14:15, where Jesus says: "If ye love me, keep my commandments."
 He then responded with the following question, "so what's Christ's commandment?"
 Before I had a chance to reply, he immediately insisted that I go with him to John chapter 15, where he proceeded to read verses 10-12:

 "If ye keep my commandments, ye shall abide in my love; even as I have kept my Father's commandments, and abide in his love. ...This is my commandment, That ye love one another, as I have loved you."

-With an exuberant note in his voice, my brother declared, "you see John, this is what Jesus meant when he said, 'if you love me, keep my commandments'.
+With an exuberant note in his voice, he declared, "you see John, this is what Jesus meant when he said, 'if you love me, keep my commandments'.
 He was simply referring to our love for each other."

-Sadly, the way in which my brother twisted Christ's words in order to invalidate all of the other commands of Jesus and to reduce them to a single requirement is a classic maneuver by those who adhere to the modern reductionist gospel.
+Sadly, the way in which this individual reduced Christ's message to a single requirement—"love one another"—is a classic maneuver by those who adhere to the modern reductionist gospel.
 They attempt to invalidate nearly all of the New Testament's guidelines on godly living by reducing the Gospel's message to a few verses lifted carelessly out of John.
-The reductionist chooses to ignore much of what Christ taught in order to create an ultra simplistic gospel based on some vague and hazy notion of "love".
-However, while doing so they set aside the following commands of Jesus that form the very basis of the Christian Faith.
+The reductionist chooses to ignore the bulk of Christ's teachings in order to create an ultra simplistic "gospel" based on some vague and hazy notion of "love".
+However, while doing so they carelessly invalidate the many other commands of Jesus that form the very foundation of the Christian Faith.
 Notice:

 Repent “From that time Jesus began to preach, and to say, Repent: for the kingdom of heaven is at hand” (Matthew 4:17).